griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/07_method.md

 ## Overview
 You can now authenticate with ShotGrid via API and by Username/Password.
 At the moment, your application only verifies that it can connect to ShotGrid, it doesn't do much else.

-In this section we will add a method that allows you to do much, much more.
+In this section, we will add a method that allows you to do much, much more.

 ## ShotGrid Methods